Let’s Talk About Redemption

 A person doing bad things can have a change of heart.
 They can stop doing bad things and start doing good things, change their live and the lives around them.

-We might want to stop tagging people as good or bad or NARCISSISTIC and starting thinking and talking about how we can all do better and be better if we choose this.
+We might want to stop tagging people as good or bad or narcissistic and starting thinking and talking about how we can all do better and be better if we choose this.

 This post brought to you by Neptune’s transit to my natal Pluto.
 Spiritual transformation, anyone?